TheraPDX/particle-logger/README.md

 # Photon Logger

-Log temperatures from Photons to Grafana through Graphite.
+Log temperatures from Photons to Grafana through InfluxDB.

 ## Env Vars

 The following env variables are required:

-- `GRAPHITE_HOST`: The Graphite host.
+- `INFLUXDB_HOST`: The InfluxDB host.
+- `INFLUXDB_USER`: The InfluxDB user.
+- `INFLUXDB_PASSWORD`: The InfluxDB password.
+- `INFLUXDB_DATABASE`: The InfluxDB database.
 - `PARTICLE_CLIENT_ID`: A Particle Cloud API OAuth client id.
 - `PARTICLE_CLIENT_SECRET`: A Particle Cloud API OAuth client secret.
 - `PARTICLE_REFRESH_TOKEN`: A Particle Cloud API refresh token.

 The following env variables may be set:

-- `GRAPHITE_PORT`: The Graphite port.
-Defaults to `2003`.
+- `INFLUXDB_PORT`: The InfluxDB port.
+Defaults to `8086`.

 ## Config file

-You should provide a `config.json` file in the following format:

-    {
-        "device1": [
-            {
-                "variable": "temperature",
-                "metric_name": "locations.network-cabinet.temperature"
-            }
-        ],
-        ...
-    }
+Adjust `config.json` to your likings.

 ## Generating a Particle Cloud API token